Anna Chakvetadze: 2007: Breakthrough year, world No. 5

-Chakvetadze started the year by winning the Tier IV Hobart International in Australia, her third WTA tournament title.
+Chakvetadze started the year by winning the Tier IV Hobart International in Australia, her third career title.
 She defeated fellow Russian Vasilisa Bardina in the final.
-At the Australian Open, where she was seeded 12th, she defeated eighth-seeded Patty Schnyder in the fourth round before losing in the quarterfinals to top-seeded Maria Sharapova.
+Seeded 12th at the Australian Open, she defeated eighth-seeded Patty Schnyder in the fourth round, before losing in the quarterfinals to top seed Maria Sharapova.

-In February, Chakvetadze reached the quarterfinals of the Open Gaz de France in Paris, where she lost to Amélie Mauresmo.
-She then competed at the Proximus Diamond Games in Antwerp, where she lost in the semifinals to Mauresmo in three sets.
-On February 19, she made her top-ten debut on the WTA rankings, at world No. 10.
+In February, Chakvetadze reached the quarterfinals of the Open Gaz de France in Paris where she lost to Amélie Mauresmo.
+She then competed in Antwerp where she lost in the semifinals to Mauresmo, in three sets.
+On February 19, she made her top-ten debut in the WTA rankings, at world No. 10.
 At the Tier I Indian Wells Open, she lost in the fourth round to Shahar Pe'er.
-She then reached the semifinals of the Tier I Sony Ericsson Open in Key Biscayne, where she was defeated by world No. 1, Justine Henin, in straight sets.
+She then reached the semifinals of the Tier I Miami Open in Key Biscayne where she was defeated by world No. 1, Justine Henin, in straight sets.

-Chakvetadze then played four tournaments in Europe on red clay courts.
-Chakvetadze lost in the quarterfinals of the Tier II Warsaw Open to Jelena Janković, the second round of the Tier I German Open in Berlin, and the second round of the Tier I Italian Open in Rome.
-At the French Open, Chakvetadze lost to second-seeded Sharapova in the quarterfinals.
+Chakvetadze played four tournaments in Europe on red clay courts.
+She lost in the quarterfinals of the Tier II Warsaw Open to Jelena Janković, the second round of the Tier I German Open in Berlin, and the second round of the Tier I Italian Open in Rome.
+At the French Open, Chakvetadze lost to second seed Sharapova in the quarterfinals.

-She won her second title of the year and first grass court title in 's-Hertogenbosch, with wins over Daniela Hantuchová and Janković.
+She won her second title in that year and first grass court title in 's-Hertogenbosch, with wins over Daniela Hantuchová and Janković.
 At Wimbledon, however, she was defeated in the third round by 31st-seeded Michaëlla Krajicek in three sets.